GirishRajasekar/TechnicalTest/README.md

      seperatley and put in map and set in the report bean.
   5) Once ReportBean is got it passed to displayReport method in GenerateReportHelper.Java where its looped through each map in the report bean and displayed to the user on the console.
-  6) Junit for each testable methods in TextFileProcessor.java,WeekendDateConverterImpl.java and  GenerateReportHelper.java is been added and tested.
+  6) Junit for each testable methods in TextFileProcessor.java,WeekendDateConverterImpl.java and  GenerateReportHelper.java has been added and tested.